 A large school (college) was built at the town of Huntsville.
 It hoped to attract the university that subsequently located at Pullman.

 We will speculate on next events.
 Dorothy’s account says that Emery concluded that the shared ownership would never happen, so he moved on.
 But it is likely that Emery was not a dedicated farmer and that he did not pay enough attention to running a farm business.
 Emery did keep a journal of income and expenses.
 The organization of the journal, which still survives, is chaotic.
 Certainly, a business manager like Winfield Offner would realize it was an inadequate record of farm income or expenses.
 It is easy to speculate that Offner asked Emery to leave.

-There are many family recollections of Emery, some good and some not so good.
+There are many family recollections of Emery characterizing him as intelligent and generous, and alternately, that he avoided work and responsibility.
 Clearly, he was well known in the community.
 For starters, Emery liked to entertain.
-Fraternal organizations were very popular in the 20s through the 50s.
+He was active in the fraternal organizations that were popular in the 20s through the 50s.
 Farm life was lonesome.
 Emery commonly gave readings or recited poetry at the meetings.
 He liked to officiate at ceremonies, even funerals.